cdaringe/cowtown/packages/docs/src/content/index.md

 * validate configuration (i.e. user input) each time it is created/modified

-when configuration is managed as suggested, you will not need advanced or complicated local testing strategies.  simply create cofiguration (or any resource, really) then pass the resource into modules being tested.
+when configuration is managed as suggested, you will not need advanced or complicated local testing strategies.  simply create configuration (or any resource, really) then pass the resource into modules being tested.

 # gracefully update configuration